wp-plugins/acf-qtranslate/readme.txt

 1. Shows the qTranslate Text and Image fields.

 == Changelog ==

+= 1.6 =
+Added ACFv4 support for qTranslate-X

+= 1.5 =
+Added support for qTranslate-X
+Remove ACFv5 WYSIWYG implementation as it was very broken

 = 1.4 =
 Updated with support for Advanced Customs Fields v5